 19.5 required core course credits

-CSP 600: Cultural Sustainability.
-This course introduces cultural sustainability both through its interdisciplinary theoretical foundations in cultural policy, public folklore, anthropology, and community arts, and through reflection on cultural activism and inquiry.
+CSP 600: Cultural Sustainability (3 credits) This course introduces cultural sustainability both through its interdisciplinary theoretical foundations in cultural policy, public folklore, anthropology, and community arts, and through reflection on cultural activism and inquiry.
 CSP 600 Sample Syllabus

-CSP 675: Capstone.
-Students participate in an immersion fieldwork environment.
+CSP 675: Capstone (6 credits) Students participate in an immersion fieldwork environment.
 Under the mentorship of faculty, the nature of expected research and experiences as well as the work to be accomplished by the student is determined.
 Activities, preparation, and evaluation criteria are determined prior to engagement.
 Students are expected to present a portfolio of work accomplished at the end of the capstone experience.